Buyers

 Completion

 This usually follows a few days or weeks after exchange of contracts (although sometimes exchange of contracts and completion can happen at the same time).
 Your solicitor will transfer the balance of the monies for the purchase to the vendor’s solicitor and will instruct the agent to release the keys to you.
-Congratulations!
+Congratulations - you are now the proud owner of your new home!

 CONTACT US